bgamari/ghc-wiki-import/typeable-t.md

 - How many `getR1`, `getR2` etc should we provide?

+- Currently, equality checks for `TypeRep`s are done recursively rather than using fingerprints, and once no-kinds is merged, it will actually build equality evidence out of smaller equality evidince.
+  However, using fingerprints and one `unsafeCoerce` may be more efficient (especially if fingerprints are cached in the datatype), but is argueably less principled, and certainly brings more code into the TCB.
+  Which method do we want to use?
+  Or perhaps provide both `eqRR` with fingerprints and `eqRRParanoid` recursively?

 - Do we want explicit names for some type representations?
   Perhaps `typeRepBool` etc., and just for Prelude defined types.